 Our selling routine went something like this:

 - Determine if item is sell, donate, or keep*. (*If it’s keep, ask yourself why.
 Is it irreplaceable?
 Choose your keeps CAREFULLY!
 Re-visit your “keep” pile on several occasions.
 It gets easier to pass on as you revisit)

 - If selling, take a few quality photos.
 Photograph the front, sides and back as appropriate.
-Take clear photos in good lighting – sunlight is best, so snap during the day and open the curtains.
+Take clear photos in bright light (natural sunlight is best).
 Good photos often determine not just if an item sells, but whether it looks deserving of the listed price.

 - Physically sort items and have clear piles for what’s what.
 It’s ideal to keep your “for sale” items together.
 If interested buyers are picking up from your house, you can then welcome them in to show your other items for sale.
 On average in our experience, half of buyers who see our other stuff will buy something else too, especially if a bundle price is offered.

 Once you have a clear routine, you’ll get efficient at sorting and selling.
-For many is the most painful part of the process, but it is where you will likely make the biggest chunk of savings for your trip.
+For many, this is the most painful part of the process, but it is where you will likely make the biggest chunk of savings for your trip.
 It pays to sort and sell ahead!

 Step 3: Research and price properly

 Researching and properly pricing items is key to getting the most money back in your pocket.
 Are you starting to see a pattern here?
-You need time to research.
-Research generates more money!
+Take time to research.
+Research grows those savings!